awesomemotive/one-click-demo-import/readme.txt

 == Changelog ==

 = 3.4.0 =
-*Release Date - XX September 2025*
+*Release Date - 11 September 2025*

 * Fixed a PHP fatal error on some imports.
 The fatal error happens when the passed `$widget` is not the expected array data type.
+* Changed the minimum required PHP version to PHP v7.4.

 = 3.3.0 =
 *Release Date - 10th October 2024*